 My favorite souvenirs I buy on vacation are postcards and books.
-Postcards are inexpensive and I like to tape them into my travel journal.
+Postcards are inexpensive, and I like to tape them into my travel journal.
 It reminds me of the trip and the places I visited.
 Besides postcards, I like to buy books.
-This could be at a local bookstore in the area or at a museum.
+This could be at a local bookstore or at a museum.
 During my road trip, I bought a few books, so I wanted to share what I bought.

 The Mothman Prophecies by John A. Keel